eklem/sidx-sw/README.md

 # search-index-service-worker
-Example library.
 Plain JavaScript attempt on running search-index through a service worker.
 As a PWA.
-Offline first.
 Search-index as backend, service worker as the middleware.
+Easy access through fetch(./?[search-index-function]={data object)-endpoints

 ## Use